The Australian Guide Program

 Appreciation of the natural world, outdoor pursuits, and adventure activities is an iconic part of the Australian Guide Program.
 However, not all Unit Leaders have a special interest or aptitude in this area.
 As the District or Region Manager your role is to ensure that the District or Region has the infrastructure to provide opportunities for girls to pursue learning through adventure and outdoor activities.
 This might involve partnerships with local organisations or encouraging Junior Leaders or others to work towards achieving Outdoors Modules.

 Service and action in the community

 By being Leaders or Managers your team members are already living out this fundamental principle, contributing significantly to the development of girls in their community.
 The scope of this fundamental principle is wide, reaching out from the local community to national and even global communities.
 One of your responsibilities is to encourage your Leaders to have this worldwide perspective when thinking about service and advocacy projects and activities.
 A starting point is to keep up to date with current affairs, particularly issues affecting girls and young women.

 International experience and global citizenship

-There will be many opportunities for a Guide to renew her Promise as her understanding of it deepens via badge work, peak award challenges, junior leadership roles and as she moves through Guiding and on to other Units.
+There will be many opportunities for a Girl Guide to renew her Promise as her understanding of it deepens via badge work, peak award challenges, junior leadership roles, and as she moves through Girl Guiding and on to other Units.
 Occasionally District Managers are involved in discussions with Unit Leaders on whether a girl is ready to make her Promise.